The Apostille & Legalisation Process

 To check the status of a Contracting State, see the status table published on the HCCH website here.

-In the United Kingdom the apostille is only issued by the Foreign & Commonwealth Office (FCO).
+In England and Wales the apostille is only issued by the Foreign & Commonwealth Office (FCO).
 The fee charged by the FCO is currently £30.00 for each apostille i.e. for each page that bears the signature and seal of the Notary.